 - They can provide you with fundraising resources, such as dedicated software, that you may not have been aware of and which can help you in the future.

 Direct mail fundraising companies can help make the process of fundraising via physical mail easier, allowing your organization to focus on fulfilling its philanthropic mission.
 They specialize in managing bulk mailings by using automated systems and can send all types of physical mail including letters, postcards and even checks.

 The advantages of using a direct mailing company include:

 - Assuring high deliverability rates.
 By efficiently routing each piece of mail, the company not only can assure maximum deliverability, but also optimal speed of delivery.

 - Handle all aspects of direct mail non profit fundraising They can print the physical letters in addition to mailing them, and even save you money on bulk mailings by ensuring that they meet the guidelines of the US Postal Service.

 - Help you reach your target audience.
 They can provide you with options for tailoring your mailing list, such as targeting a particular zip code.

-- Consult with you to ensure that you have the best direct mail strategy.
+- Consult with you to ensure that you have the best direct mail fundraising strategy.
 They can provide you with assistance in designing letters and even let you lease or buy their mailing lists.